McGranahanLab/Guidebook/Singularity/Singularity_recipy_anatomy.md

 To continue the logic of example with IT engineer configuring 100 computers, header would represent the first thing an IT engineer does with the computer, which is OS installation.

 `Bootstrap` and `From` here are key words, like name of parameters, and `docker` and `ubuntu:20.04` are the values for those parameters.
 The recipe should always start from the `Bootstrap:` key word.
-In 99.9% of the cases line `Bootstrap: docker` will be the first line of your recipy.
+In 99.9% of the cases line `Bootstrap: docker` will be the first line of your recipe.
 It says that the base OS (determined by `From:` line) will be pulled (downloaded) from [Docker Hub](https://hub.docker.com/).
 You can also put `Bootstrap: library`, and then the base OS will be pulled from [Singularity Cloud](https://sylabs.io/).
 In the majority of the cases, they are interchangeable.
 There are more various values you can give to `Bootstrap:`, you can read about them [here](https://sylabs.io/guides/3.5/user-guide/definition_files.html#header).

 The `From: ` line is quite powerful.
 Ordinary `From: ubuntu:20.04` tells Singularity engine that you'd like to use "naked" Ubuntu v20.04 as a basis of your container, meaning that there will be nothing else, except Ubuntu v20.04 itself, installed.
 However, we can change value `ubuntu:20.04` to something else to allow some weight being lifted for us.
 For example, if this value will be `continuumio/miniconda3` it would mean that basis of our container will already have ubuntu + python 3 + conda installed and we won't need to worry about python or conda installation.
 Table below lists some useful values for `From:`.
 Unfortunately, the full list of all possible values does not exist.